 What is the status of the U.S. nuclear industry?

 U.S. nuclear electricity generation capacity peaked in 2012 at about 102,000 MW when there were 104 operating nuclear reactors.
-At the end of 2020, there were 94 operating reactors with a combined generation capacity of about 96,555 MW.
-From 2014 through 2018, annual nuclear generation capacity and electricity generation increased each year even as the number of operating reactors declined.
+At the end of 2021, there were 93 operating reactors with a combined generation capacity of about 95,492 MW.
+In 2013 through 2019, annual nuclear generation capacity and electricity generation increased each year (except in 2017) even as the number of operating reactors declined.
 Power plant uprates—modifications to increase capacity—at nuclear power plants have made it possible for the entire operating nuclear reactor fleet to maintain a relatively consistent total electricity generation capacity.
-These uprates, combined with high-capacity utilization rates (or capacity factors), helped nuclear power plants maintain a consistent share of about 20% of total annual U.S. electricity generation from 1990 through 2019.
+These uprates, combined with high-capacity utilization rates (or capacity factors), helped nuclear power plants maintain a consistent share of about 20% of total annual U.S. electricity generation from 1990 through 2021.
 Some reactors also increased annual electricity generation by shortening the length of time reactors are offline for refueling.

 On December 2, 1942, under the bleachers of the football stadium at the University of Chicago, Dr. Enrico Fermi initiated the first controlled nuclear chain reaction.
 The experiment, conducted as part of the wartime atomic bomb program, also led to peaceful uses of the atom, including construction of the first U.S. commercial nuclear power plant at Shippingport, Pennsylvania, in 1958.